 Towns of Kingston and Woodstock—The Open Space Institute (OSI) today announced the final plan for trail construction at a 208-acre property it purchased earlier this year which links two previously unconnected sections of the Catskill Park’s Bluestone Wild Forest: Jockey Hill to the east and Onteora Lake to the west.

 The trail construction is set to begin in September and be completed in October.
 In addition to the trail project, work will be completed on loop trails, a parking area, trailhead, and informational kiosk once the property is conveyed to New York State.
-The project is expected to expand tourism in Ulster County; connect City of Kingston neighborhoods to the Catskill Park and its High Peaks; and increase outdoor recreational opportunities for local residents and visitors.
+The project is expected to expand tourism in Ulster County; connect City of Kingston neighborhoods to the Catskill Park; and increase outdoor recreational opportunities for local residents and visitors.

 Tahawus Trails has been hired to build the new trail with minimal impact to the landscape.
 Located ten minutes from the New York State Thruway in The Towns of Kingston and Woodstock, the 2-mile “Main Turnpike Trail,” will connect to existing trails within the 3,000-acre Bluestone Wild Forest and establish a new entry point to the forest via Morey Hill Road.